net-amqp-rabbitmq/net-amqp-rabbitmq/README.md

 # Tests

-There are several environment variables you can set that infuluence the tests.
+There are several environment variables you can set that influence the tests.

 <https://metacpan.org/pod/Net::AMQP::RabbitMQ#RUNNING-THE-TEST-SUITE>